 First-Year Counselors (FroCos) are seniors who guide first-year students as they settle into their new lives as Yalies.
-The Hopper FroCos live with the Hopper first-year students in Bingham Hall.
-They host study breaks, Blue Booking sessions, and other events to bring everyone together as a community.
+Typically the Hopper FroCos live with the Hopper first-year students in Bingham Hall on Old Campus; in 2020-21, both the first-year students and the FroCos will live within Hopper College itself.
+FroCos host study breaks, Blue Booking sessions, and other events to bring everyone together as a community.
 FroCos are also available to discuss choosing and managing classes; balancing extracurricular and academic life, or anything else that might be on a first-year student’s mind.

 Abdah Adam is an international student majoring in Global Affairs and Modern Middle Eastern Studies.
 Despite having been born and brought up in Mumbai, a bustling metropolis, she has grown to love New Haven’s calm and homely environment.
 For the past three years, Abdah has worked with New Haven’s refugee and immigrant community, being a member of the Dwight Hall Board of Directors and having served as Co-President of Refugee and Immigrant Student Education (RISE), a Dwight Hall tutoring group.
 Being passionate about human and refugee rights, she has also assisted in research on citizenship and statelessness in Jordan and the Western Sahara.
 Abdah can usually be found with a cup of English Breakfast tea in the Hopper dining hall, or then with a cappuccino at Koffee?, her favourite New Haven coffee shop.
 If in neither of these locations, she can be spotted watching a new theatre production, playing intramural basketball, or debating themes of the Harry Potter novels with her friends.
 Abdah is extremely excited about meeting the new first-years, and learning about their various interests and experiences.